USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

 Rosewood is one of the most sought-after exotic commodities found in the world.
-Decorative furniture, guitars, and other crafted items from this wood command ownership.
-Nevertheless, importing rosewood products is a complicated task for any importer.
+Decorative furniture, guitars, and other items crafted from this wood command premium prices.
+Nevertheless, importing rosewood is a complicated task for any importer.

 If you are interested in importing such a delicate product as rosewood into the United States, we have licensed customs brokers ready to assist you.